(a) Eligibility to Apply for Reinstatement

 (A) a $125.00 reinstatement fee;

-(B) the membership fee, Client Security Fund assessment, and the judicial surcharge for the year in which the application is filed;
+(B) the membership fee and the Client Security Fund assessment for the year in which the application is filed;

 (C) the annual membership fee, if any, of the member’s district bar for the year in which the application is filed and any past due annual membership fees for any district bar with which the member was affiliated prior to transferring to inactive status;